umarhassan-mitodl/11.941-fall-2008/content/pages/calendar-and-readings.md

 Informational technology and spatial structures
 {{< tdclose >}}
 {{< tdopen >}}
-Sohn, Jungyul, Tschango Kim, and Geoffrey Hewings. "[Information Technology and Urban Spatial Structure: A Comparative Analysis of Chicago and Seoul Regions](https://link.springer.com/article/10.1007/s00168-003-0164-7)." _The Annals of Regional Science_ 37, no. 3 (2003): 447-462.
+Sohn, Jungyul, Tschango Kim, and Geoffrey Hewings. "{{% resource_link "6aa7d388-5da4-4aad-9623-805e73d6ae84" "Information Technology and Urban Spatial Structure: A Comparative Analysis of Chicago and Seoul Regions" %}}." _The Annals of Regional Science_ 37, no. 3 (2003): 447-462.
 {{< tdclose >}}
 {{< tdopen >}}